-How do I keep grilled chicken breast moist?
 The trick to moist and juicy chicken breast is to leave it alone!
 Only flip it once and do not press down on it while cooking which presses all the juices out.

-How far in advance can I make this salad?
 Once this salad is dressed it does get soggy.
 It will not last beyond the meal but the chicken can be grilled up to a day in advance and the dressing can be made 2-3 days in advance and the veggies can be chopped a few hours in advance.
 Assemble and dress right before serving.
 Ben has a tendency to pick at the leftover salad a few hours later but I find it get too soggy for my taste.
 So it's up to you how long it will last, but definitely not more than a few hours.

-- Or, if you're really hungry, start with salad then continue onto a main course like chicken marsala with mashed potatoes and roasted asparagus.
+- Or, if you're really hungry, start with salad then continue onto a main course like Chicken Marsala with mashed potatoes and roasted asparagus.

 BBQ Chicken Salad

 - Large bowl

 - 2 heads lettuce

 - ¼ onion thinly sliced and cut into moons

 - 1 can corn rinsed and drained